miguelmmattar/VentOut-full-stack/README.md

 # VentOut

 An easy to use emotional manager.
-Report anything you want and it will help you understand how you feel.
+Report anything you want and we will help you understand how you feel.

 <img src="/assets/my-wallet-usage.gif" />